The Rumble in the Meson: a leptoquark versus a $Z^\prime$ to fit $b \rightarrow s \mu^+ \mu^-$ anomalies including 2022 LHCb $R_{K^{(\ast)}}$ measurements: Tree-level matching to the SMEFT

 As discussed in footnote~\ref{foot:1loop}, the $S_3$ model does not generate $(C_{qq}^{(1)})^{2323}$ or $(C_{qq}^{(3))})^{2323}$ at tree-level; the dominant contribution appears at one loop as in (\ref{eq:Bs-WC-LQmodel}).
 Substituting this into (\ref{eqone}), we obtain

-As expected, (\ref{eqthree}) is suppressed relative to the tree-level contributions in the $\ZP$ model by a factor of $[\text{coupling}]^2/(16\pi^2)$.
+As expected, the non-SM term in (\ref{eqthree}) is suppressed relative to the equivalent term in the $\ZP$ model by a factor of $[\text{coupling}]^2/(16\pi^2)$.
 Numerically, we ran the global fits (see \S\ref{sec:fits}) both with and without these 1-loop contributions for the $S_3$ model, and found the differences in the fit quality (and in particular, in the fit to the $\Delta m_s$ observable) to be negligible for $M_{S_3}=3$~TeV, the canonical value that we shall take in \S\ref{sec:fits}.
 They could become important, however, for much larger values of $M_{S_3}$, since the rest of the observables in the fit prefer $\lambda$ proportional to $M$.